furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the following people for their valuable contributions: Mohamed Boucadair, Lorenzo Colitti, Tom Costello, Charles Eckel, Nick Heatley, Gabor Lencse and Peter Schmitt.
+The authors would like to thank the following people for their valuable contributions: Mohamed Boucadair, Lorenzo Colitti, Tom Costello, Charles Eckel, Nick Heatley, Gabor Lencse, Ted Lemon, Peter Schmitt, Chongfeng Xie.